huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 expressed in {{session-resumption-and-0-rtt}} blocks the most obvious risks of replay attacks, as it only allows for transactions that will not change the long term state of the server.

-Attacks trying to assess the state of the cache are more powerful if the attacker can choose the time at which the 0-RTT data will be replayed.
-Such attacks are blocked if the server enforces single-use tickets, or if the server implements a combination of Client Hello recording and freshness checks, as specified in section 8 of {{?RFC8446}}.

 The attacks described above apply to the stub resolver to recursive resolver scenario, but similar attacks might be envisaged in the